1. Home

 Radio freezing or locking up

-If your radio stops responding to controls or freezing it could mean you have a voltage issue.
+If your radio stops responding to controls or freezes it could mean you have a voltage issue.
 The radio may not have stable power or ground.

 In most cases, an incorrect ground will be the cause of most power related issues.